 Bengals versus Patriots: Five Bengals to Watch

-At number three, Jeremy Hill makes the Bengals versus Patriots Watch List.
+Andrew Whitworth is number one on our Bengals versus Patriots Watch List.
 Mandatory Credit: Mark Zerof-USA TODAY Sports